yazdaniamir38/SDL-network-for-PA-target-localization/README.md

 ##The netowrk can predict up to 4 targets in each sample and it outputs (0,0) for no detection.

-In order to test the network use 'test.py' providing the following parameters:
+In order to test the network use 'test.py'.

-'checkpoint':checkpoint directory

-'test_dir':test set directory

-'train'directory' includes h5 files for the training set.

 make sure the test set follows 'NCWH' for the dimensions.